MattThommes/twilio/README.md

 	?>

-The `index.php` script shows you how to **send** message.
+The `index.php` script shows you how to **send** messages.
 [Read this article](https://www.twilio.com/blog/2014/09/getting-started-with-twilio-mms.html) for how to **receive** messages.
-Setting up ngrok is really simple and lets you have incoming message sent to a local script.
+Setting up ngrok is really simple and lets you have incoming messages sent to a local script.
 You could use `in.php` for that.

 ![Screenshot of Twilio settings page](screenshot1.jpg)